Apply for Grants > Community Development Block Grant

-- NEW THIS YEAR: ONLY one application per agency will be accepted.
+- NOTES: ONLY one Application per agency will be accepted.

-- To apply for CDBG Public Service funds, agencies must have an agency budget of at least $60,000 which may include up to 25 percent In-Kind.
+- To apply for CDBG Public Service funds, agencies must have an agency budget of at least $60,000 which may include up to 25% In-Kind.

-- Agencies must have a minimum 25 percent match which can be agency cash or committed funds.
+- Agencies must have a minimum 25% match which can be agency cash or committed funds.

 - Agencies must be in good standing with the Nevada Secretary of State’s Office.